ISISComputingGroup/ibex_developers_manual/Jenkins-Trouble-Shooting.md

 ## Java is out of date

 If the wrong java path is set then the slave will not start.
 Update the path to the correct version of java in `...\Jenkins\jenkins-slave.xml`.

+## Linux build node (s7cloud) is offline

+If the node has rebooted and/or installed an sshd update, it may have removed jenkins from its ssh authority.
+You need to edit `/etc/ssh/sshd_config` and add `jenkins` to the `AllowGroups` line.
+Then run `service sshd restart`